Bazror/hivemind/docs/native_ads/native_ads.md

 ### No direct impact/influence on community rewards

-By making all ads decline payout and enforcing this rule in hivemind itself, we strengthen the economic benefits derived from transactional net-effect mentioned above.
+By making all ads decline payout and enforcing this rule in Hivemind itself, we strengthen the economic benefits derived from the transactional net-effect mentioned above.

 ---